myhro/deb-python-social-auth/docs/pipeline.rst

     The server user-details response, it depends on the protocol in use (and sometimes the provider implementation of such protocol), but usually it's just a ``dict`` with the user profile details in such provider.
-Lots of information related to the user is provider here, sometimes the ``scope`` will increase the amount of information in this response on OAuth providers.
+Lots of information related to the user is provided here, sometimes the ``scope`` will increase the amount of information in this response on OAuth providers.